marcomer/SauceTool/README.md

 Checking or validating any of the SAUCE record fields which are marked as *not required* by the [SAUCE Layout table](https://www.acid.org/info/sauce/sauce.htm), with the exception of the `Comments` field, are beyond the scope of this project.

+Remember, unexpected behavior may occur if your file/buffer contains invalid, misplaced, or otherwise non-standard SAUCE records/comments.

 ## Data Structures